Chairman, President and Chief Executive Officer

-Knight began his career with Union Pacific Corporation in 1980 and has held a variety of positions including serving as vice president and general manager – Energy and vice president and general manager – Automotive.
-In February 2002, Knight was named senior vice president - Finance of Union Pacific Corporation, the position he held until his election to his current position.
+Knight began his career with Union Pacific Corporation in 1980 and has held a variety of positions including serving as vice president and general manager – Energy; vice president and general manager – Automotive, and senior vice president - Finance.

-Knight was named as No. 1 CFO in the Airfreight and Surface Transportation sector in the Institutional Investor 2014 rankings.
-In 2012, Knight was ranked No. 15 on the Wall Street Journal’s inaugural list of the Top 25 CFOs in the S&P 500.
-He is a member of the Grupo Ferroviario Mexicano and TTX Company boards of directors.
+In 2014, Knight was ranked No. 2 on the Wall Street Journal’s list of the Top Performing CFO’s in the S&P 500.
+He was named as No. 1 CFO in the Airfreight and Surface Transportation sector in the Institutional Investor 2014, 2015, 2016, 2017 and 2018 rankings.
+Knight is a member of the Grupo Ferroviario Mexicano and TTX Company boards of directors.

-Knight holds a bachelor’s degree in business administration from Kansas State University and a master’s degree in business administration from Southern Illinois University.
+Knight holds a bachelor’s degree in business administration from Kansas State University, where he also played baseball, and a master’s degree in business administration from Southern Illinois University.

-Knight and his wife have three children: a daughter who is an accountant, a son who is a CPA, and a son who is an investment banker.
+Knight and his wife have three children: a daughter who is an accountant, a son who is in public accounting, and a son who is an investment banker.

 Senior Vice Presidents